Skip to Content

 If the tenant doesn't move out within five days, the sheriff can forcibly remove them and their belongings from the rental.

 It is essential to follow the proper legal procedures and adhere to California's landlord-tenant laws throughout the eviction process.
-Hiring an experienced eviction lawyer at Law Offices of Andrew H. Griffin III in El Cajon, can provide you with expert guidance and representation.
+Hiring an experienced eviction lawyer at Law Offices of Andrew H. Griffin III in El Cajon can provide you with experienced guidance and representation.
 With their extensive experience and bilingual capabilities, they can navigate the complexities of eviction cases effectively.

 Helping Landlords & Managers Evict Tenants Legally & Effectively